alizeepace/personal-website/content/home/experience.md

     location: Zürich, Switzerland
     date_start: '2023-05-30'
     date_end: '2023-11-10'
-    description:  Developed new methods in Reinforcement Learning from Human Feedback (RLHF) applied to Large Language Models (LLMs), within the Bard Model Quality team led by [Aliaksei Severyn](https://scholar.google.com/citations?user=EoVDI3MAAAAJ&hl=en).
-Contributed to a new finetuning method based on human feedback, giving significant quality gains and integrated within model development.
-Working towards a patent and a publication at a major ML conference.
+    description:  Developed new methods to improve large language model (LLM) quality within the [Gemini](https://gemini.google.com/app) team.
+Research focused on reinforcement learning from human feedback (RLHF) and reward modelling.
+My contributions were integrated within the product and resulted in a patent application and a [publication](https://arxiv.org/abs/2401.12086).

   - title: Research Assistant - Machine Learning
     company: Machine Learning, AI and Medicine group, University of Cambridge